“Permanent” Jewelry Is Having a Moment — Here’s What You Need To Know

-Beyond tattoos and piercings, there’s not a whole lot of permanence when it comes to self expression.
+Beyond tattoos and piercings, there’s not a whole lot of permanence when it comes to self-expression.
 Fashion trends come and go, beauty looks fluctuate, and appearances are accepted as subject to change.
-But now there’s permanent jewelry, a trend that’s been picked up by the TikTok crowd and that’s forever improved the lives of those who are always losing their stuff.
-Over the last few years, brands like Catbird in New York City and Atelier VM in Italy have catapulted welded bracelets into the spotlight with their delicate designs and in-person zapping (a catchy phrase coined by Catbird).
-Whether you’re getting one with a romantic partner, best friend, family member, or simply to enjoy as a long-lasting addition to your wrist, these forever pieces are easy to justify.
+But now there’s permanent jewelry, a trend that’s been picked up by the TikTok crowd and that’s forever improved the lives of those who are always losing their precious jewels.
+Over the last few years, brands like Catbird in New York City and Atelier VM in Italy have catapulted welded bracelets into the spotlight with their delicate designs and in-person zapping (a catchy phrase coined by Catbird.)
+Whether you’re getting one with a romantic partner, a best friend, a family member, or simply to enjoy as a long-lasting addition to your wrist, these forever pieces are easy to justify.
 The best part?
 They’re incredibly versatile, too — so virtually anyone can seamlessly incorporate them into their daily wardrobe.

-If you’re not so familiar with the concept of permanent jewelry or simply want to learn a bit more (like whether or not it hurts to get one attached to your wrist — you’ve come to the right place.
-Continue ahead for a guide to this much-buzzed-about purchase, insights from designers who are offering it, and intel on where to do it yourself.
+If you’re not so familiar with the concept of permanent jewelry or simply want to learn a bit more — like whether or not it hurts to get one attached to your wrist — you’ve come to the right place.
+Continue ahead for a comprehensive guide to this much-buzzed-about purchase, from helpful insights from designers who are offering it to intel on where to get one for yourself.

 How Permanent Jewelry Came to Be

-Of course, jewelry you don’t take off and jewelry you can't take off require different degrees of commitment, with many women leaning into the latter in 1969 when Cartier debuted its now-iconic Love Bracelet, which can only be secured (and taken off) with the assistance of a screwdriver.
+Of course, jewelry you don’t take off and jewelry you can’t take off requires different degrees of commitment.
+For instance, in 1969, many women leaned into the latter when Cartier debuted its now-iconic Love Bracelet that can only be secured (and taken off) with the assistance of a screwdriver.
 Fast forward to now, and permanent jewelry’s current iteration — chainlink bracelets welded around the wrist — feels like a modern continuation of jewelry as second skin.

 How It Works

-Having anything “welded” to your body might evoke a slight panic, but the beauty of the process is that its quick and 100 percent painless.
-It’s also quite simple: A jeweler custom fits a solid gold or silver bracelet around your wrist (sometimes with a gemstone or charm attached) and welds the two ends together (the actual ‘zap’ takes all of a few seconds).
-“When we first got lasers in our studio, our jewelers started zapping bracelets on all of us,” Catbird Chief Creative Officer Leigh Plessner tells TZR.
-“Our Forever Bracelets are all made from solid 14k gold (just like all of our jewelry), which is very low fuss, doesn't tarnish, won't turn your skin a color, or lose its gold gleam.
-I've been wearing some of my same Forever Bracelets for five-ish years, and I've never done anything to them, aside from occasionally snipping a tangled thread or fuzzy from it.”
-Just remember: Because these permanent pieces require an expert welder, getting one requires finding a local jeweler or pop-up that offers the service — you won’t be able to safely DIY this at home.
+Having anything “welded” to your body might evoke a slight panic, but the beauty of the process is that it’s quick and 100% painless.
+It’s also quite simple: A jeweler custom-fits a solid gold or silver bracelet around your wrist (sometimes with a gemstone or charm attached) and welds the two ends together.
+The actual “zap” takes all of a few seconds.
+“When we first got lasers in our studio, our jewelers started zapping bracelets on all of us,” Catbird’s Chief Creative Officer Leigh Plessner tells TZR.
+“Our Forever Bracelets are all made from solid 14k gold, which is very low-fuss and won’t stain your skin or lose its golden gleam.
+I’ve been wearing some of my Forever Bracelets for five-ish years, and I’ve never done anything to them, aside from occasionally snipping a tangled thread or fuzz from it.”

 Brands to Know

 While permanent jewelry has spiked in popularity on platforms like TikTok, it’s still a service that’s relatively niche (though all but certain to continue in growth).
-“We tested the concept at a few private events in early 2017 and officially launched our 'zapping' services later that same year,” Plessner says.
-The brand is averaging around 85 appointments per day out of their New York store locations (both SoHo and Williamsburg) and are popping up in Clare V shops in Chicago (August 5 to 7) and San Francisco (August 19 to 21).
-“The response since our stores reopened has been incredible.
-It's really encouraging to know customers visiting New York make zapping and a trip to Catbird a part of their itineraries,” she adds.
+“We tested the concept at a few private events in early 2017 and officially launched our ‘zapping’ services later that same year,” Plessner says.
+She tells TZR that Catbird is averaging around 85 appointments per day out of their New York store locations (both SoHo and Williamsburg) and has hosted pop-ups in Clare V shops in Chicago and San Francisco.
+“The response has been incredible.
+It’s really encouraging to know customers visiting New York make zapping and a trip to Catbird a part of their itineraries,” she adds.

-In 2020, Stone and Strand launched their Bound Permanent Jewelry.
-“It was part of a Galentine’s Day event,” Founder and CEO Nadine Kahane says.
+In 2020, Stone and Strand launched its Bound Permanent Jewelry.
+“It was part of a Galentine’s Day event,” the label’s Founder and CEO Nadine Kahane tellz TZR.
 “We think of our Bound Bracelets also as a rite of passage — but in the nostalgic summer camp way.
 Knotting up matching threads for your best friends who promised to never take it off.”
 Customers can choose from solid gold and solid silver chains that can be accessorized with mini charms, including natural gemstones, diamonds, and gold drops.
 “This allows our customers to pick and choose different accents that can represent special moments or things in their lives,” she explains.
-The most popular pick among pals who come in to get welded together are Stone and Strand’s floating sapphire charms in matching colors.
+The most popular pick amongst pals who come in to get welded together is Stone and Strand’s floating sapphire charms in matching colors.

 Why Get Permanent Jewelry?